chiperific/promistasks/README.md

   - Get data from Google: On a cron job every hour

 9. Mailers (need tests)
-  - System sends email when new non-oauth signs up
+  - System sends email when new && non-oauth signs up
-  - System sends email when payment is due
+  - System sends email with list of payments due between 14 and 0 days && past due
   - Client Reports send an email when created

 ## Decisions